tokoiwesley/100-days-of-code/r1-log.md

 **Today's Progress**: Covered part of Chapter 4 (Data Structures: Objects and Arrays) of Eloquent JavaScript.

 **Thoughts**: I'll cover the remaining part tomorrow.

+### R1D36: April 28, 2020
+**Today's Progress**: Covered the remaining part of Chapter 4 (Data Structures: Objects and Arrays) of Eloquent JavaScript.

+**Thoughts**: I will now resume the freeCodeCamp coding challenges tomorrow.